 - Grit sensation in one or both eyes.

 A doctor can detect conjunctivitis by the reddish-pink developing eye or by the type of discharge present.
-People with bacterial conjunctivitis may not have the red eye, but they are likely to have a distinctive mucus discharge or drainage that is white, green or yellow.
+People with bacterial conjunctivitis may not have red eyes, but they are likely to have an unusual mucus discharge or drainage that is white, green, or yellow.

-To confirm the diagnosis, a doctor can perform a complete eye exam or take a sample of any ocular discharge for laboratory analysis.
+A doctor can perform a complete eye exam or take a sample of any ocular discharge for laboratory analysis to confirm the diagnosis.

-The treatment options for conjunctivitis depend on the type, so it is important to consult a doctor if you experience any of the signs and symptoms.
-The pink eye is not a serious condition and usually does not cause long-term vision problems.
+The treatment options for conjunctivitis depend on the type, so it is essential to consult a doctor if you experience any signs and symptoms.
+Pink eye is not severe and usually does not cause long-term vision problems.
 It will often clear up by itself.

-After bacterial or viral conjunctivitis disappears, people should discard the contact lenses, solutions or eye makeup they used while they were infected to prevent reinfection.
+After bacterial or viral conjunctivitis disappears, people should discard the contact lenses, solutions, or eye makeup they used while infected to prevent reinfection.

-A corneal ulcer is an open sore on the cornea that is usually caused by bacterial infections.
-They often appear after an eye injury, trauma or some other type of damage.
+A corneal ulcer is an open sore on the cornea usually caused by bacterial infections.
+They often appear after an eye injury, trauma, or other damage.
 Symptoms may include:

 - Red eyes.